serp2016/pathways-nlp/README.md

 Change the directory path of "IIESProcessor.jar" in "testexec.php" if the path is different.
 (Commented out in testexec.php)

-You can upload pdf files into uploads folder, choose a pdf file from your PC and click upload, the processor will start extracting questions.(May take about one and half hour to process the guideline).

-After the extraction finished, enter this url into browser’s address bar.
+Enter this url into browser’s address bar.
 ```
 localhost/IIESWebsite/search.php
 ```
+Option 1(first):

+A guideline was already upladed and saved in the database to facilitate the demostration of search function.
+HOWEVER, the check source function is unavaliable due to the filepath must be user's local file.
+MOST IMPORTANTLY, the guideline database and sentence database will be totally deleted until user fully finished the upload fils process in option 2.
+Therefore try to search some content before uploading new guidelines.

 Search keywords like "chest pain" or "ACS" or "do people have a normal resting".

 Some results will be listed under the search bar, then, click "Check Source" to see the source pdf page.

+Option 2:

+You can upload pdf files into uploads folder, choose a pdf file from your PC and click upload, the processor will start extracting questions.(May take about one and half hour to process each guideline).

+After the extraction finished, the search function will be avaliable again and the new extracted questions is able to check source.

+NOTE: Due to the communication with Clinical Pathway Creator, the questions database will not erase even the user uploaded new guidelines, therefore the search function will display the former uploaded questions.

 **Important Stuffs**

 1. Operating System must be macOS X

-2. Our IIES need a long time to process sentencens from the guideline, so, it should take about one and a half hour to process this "Clinical Guideline - Chest pain of recent onset.pdf" guideline.
+2. The IIES need a long time to process sentencens from the guideline, so, it should take about one and a half hour to process this "Clinical Guideline - Chest pain of recent onset.pdf" guideline.

-3. Our pdf highlight function is in a trail, it will be expired on 9th Nov.
+3. The pdf highlight function is currently in a trail, it will be expired on 9th Nov 2016.

 4. It may take about 30s to display the pdf page after you click "chech source" button, please be patient.

-5. Don't shut down your PC when the processor is working.
+5. Do not shut down your PC when the processor is working.

-6. Our core NLP part has been packaged as a jar file named as "IIESProcessor.jar"
+6. Our core NLP part has been packaged as a jar file named as "IIESprocessor.jar"

 7. You probably get some errors with "ionCube" when you click "Check source button", please visit this website(http://www.ioncube.com/loaders.php) to download the loader packages for OS X (64bit), the "readme" file in that package folder would be helpful.